SethMMorton/natsort/docs/source/howitworks.rst

-It turns out the there is a bug in the legacy Python implementation of :func:`locale.strxfrm` that causes it to outright fail for :func:`unicode` input (https://bugs.python.org/issue2481). :func:`locale.strcoll` works, but is intended for use with ``cmp`` which does not exist in current Python implementations.
-Luckily, the :func:`functools.cmp_to_key` function make :func:`locale.strcoll` behave like :func:`locale.strxfrm` (of course, unless you are on Python 2.6 where :func:`functools.cmp_to_key` doesn't exist, in which case you simply copy-paste the implementation from Python 2.7 directly into your code ☹).
+It turns out the there is a bug in the legacy Python implementation of :func:`locale.strxfrm` that causes it to outright fail for :func:`unicode` input (https://bugs.python.org/issue2481). :func:`locale.strcoll` works, but is intended for use with ``cmp``, which does not exist in current Python implementations.
+Luckily, the :func:`functools.cmp_to_key` function makes :func:`locale.strcoll` behave like :func:`locale.strxfrm` (that is, of course, unless you are on Python 2.6 where :func:`functools.cmp_to_key` doesn't exist, in which case you simply copy-paste the implementation from Python 2.7 directly into your code ☹).